ExploryKod/Word-maze/README.md

 - Create a virtual environment à la racine du projet.
 - You can use venv already in default python: <code>python3 -m venv venv</code> ou sur windows: <code>python -m venv venv </code>
 - and activate it (ex: in the root project folder type the path to the good activate file (windows) or type source + the good activate file (mac)).
-- Install dependencies using requirement.txt : pip install -r requirement.txt
+- Install dependencies using requirement.txt : <code>pip install -r requirement.txt</code>
-- Install dependancies from package.json using : npm install
+- Install dependancies from package.json using : <code>npm install</code>

 ##### Start the app:
-- Using one terminal you start the flask interface (python -m app.py)
+- Using one terminal you start the flask interface : <code>python -m app.py</code> (be careful: you need to add extension or note depending your OS).
-- Using another terminal you start tailwind css : npx tailwindcss -i ./static/src/input.css -o ./static/dist/css/output.css --watch
+- Using another terminal you start tailwind css : <code>npx tailwindcss -i ./static/src/input.css -o ./static/dist/css/output.css --watch </code>
+=> It will run in its watch mode
-- Check that you have an instance containing a game.db file in your directories
+- Check that you have an instance containing a game.db file in your directories.

 #### Using the original versions (python or php)
 You need to import it on your favorit IDE and/or play from your terminal.